idank/holykeebs-docs/firmware/index.md

 ## Testing

 1. On a split keyboard, connect the halves when none of the sides are powered.
-1. On a split keyboard, by default the side with the pointing device is the one that needs to be powered, connect that side to the computer (if no pointing device is used, use the right side).
+1. On a split keyboard, the output of the build/flash command will say which side needs to be connected to the computer.
 1. On first use, a dialog from the OS may open to configure a new keyboard, go through that.
-1. Go to config [https://config.qmk.fm/#/test](https://config.qmk.fm/#/test) to test that all of the keys work.
+1. Go to [test](https://config.qmk.fm/#/test) that all of the keys work.
 Some keys (usually on the thumb clusters) don't generate a regular key.
 Try pressing those in combination with another key.
+It's also possible to use VIA's test matrix tab.

 If one of the keys do not work, head over to [Troubleshooting](/troubleshooting/).